bankonme/gocoin-zencart/README.md

 ### 1. Installation
 [ZenCart](https://www.zen-cart.com/) must be installed before installing this plugin.

-a. 	download the code structure in cataglog folder and copy the containts to corresponding folders in catalog folder of OSCommerce application.<br>
+a. 	download the code structure in cataglog folder and copy the containts to corresponding folders in catalog folder of ZenCart application.<br>
-b.	copy gocointoken.php and gocoinnotify.php files on root folder od Zen-Cart application.
+b.	copy gocointoken.php and gocoinnotify.php files on root folder od ZenCart application.

 ### 2. Setting up an application.
 1) [Enable the GoCoin Hosted Payment Gateway](http://www.gocoin.com/docs/hosted_gateway)<br>